 Foliage color: green

-Fragrant flower: no
+Fragrant flower: yes

 Soil: normal/dry